Home The foundation

 We do not inhabit several worlds, but only one: connected by the currents, unified by the waters, fragile in its balance.

-At the Vilebrequin Foundation, we work to protect turtles and aquatic ecosystems — not out of urgency, but with consistency, by supporting research, raising awareness, and supporting the solutions of tomorrow.
+At the Vilebrequin Foundation, we work to protect turtles and aquatic ecosystems — with consistency, by supporting research, raising awareness, and supporting the solutions of tomorrow.

 You don't have to be a biologist or engineer to take action.
 All it takes is an attentive look, an enlightened gesture, a sincere commitment.
 Because every voice counts in building a future where aquatic life can continue to regenerate — slowly but surely.